Thursday, August 30, 2012

 Tony Scott (1944-2012)

 Hello, blog site viewers.
 It's Film Guru Lad.
-I have sad news, Tony Scott, the younger brother of Ridley Scott and director of movies like "Top Gun" and "Crimson Tide",
+I have sad news that Tony Scott, the younger brother of Ridley Scott and director of movies like "Top Gun" and "Crimson Tide", killed

 After the success of "Top Gun", he directed other films like "Beverly Hills Cop II", "Revenge", "Days of Thunder", again with Cruise, "The Last Boy Scout", "Crimson Tide", "Enemy of the State" and others.
 His last movie that Tony directed in 2010 was the train movie starring Denzel Washington and Chris Pine called "Unstoppable".